emoore29/emoore29.github.io/_drafts/2025-01-16-theme-toggle.md

 I chose the latter design for the current version of my website because I felt that a switch was the best visual representation of the actual function of the button.
 The first two designs, which display a button with a sun icon when the page is in dark mode, might look confusing to some users.

-However, there are some downsides to the latter design as well.
+There are some downsides to the latter design.
 It's slightly more cluttered than the first two designs, doesn't allow the user to select a 'system mode', and creates some additional accessibility concerns to address.

 Ultimately, the design choice will come down to what is most suitable for the website in question.